 A recently-released workplace study found height-adjustable workstations may help reduce sedentary behavior and support health even outside the workplace.
 “Stand Up to Work: Assessing the Health Impacts of Adjustable Workstations” compared people who work at height-adjustable desks to those with traditional workstations.
-Over a 12-month period, the study found that height-adjustable desks are linked to increased productivity, better concentration and improved overall health.
+Over a 12-month period, the standing desk research found that height-adjustable standing desks are linked to increased productivity, better concentration and improved overall health.

 “What makes this study different from any other standing-desk study—which is also what made it worthy of peer review and publication—is the combination of its long duration and its inclusion of complementary qualitative data,” says lead researcher Dr. Elizabeth Garland, associate professor at the Icahn School of Medicine at Mount Sinai.
 “Most studies conclude after just a few months.
 Ours lasted a full year.
 This allowed us to assess both the objective and subjective health impacts of standing-desk usage, from perceived stress and wellbeing to measurable changes in sedentary behavior.”